 PEO service providers can help each company in Texas in different ways.
-They consolidate all tactical HR services, from onboarding to employee resignation.
+They consolidate all tactical HR services, payroll services, from onboarding to employee resignation.
 Some of the main services provided are benefits provision and administration for employees, payroll management, filing quarterly tax filings, covering workers comp on a cash flow basis, government compliance management and employee risk mitigation.

 Most PEOs in Texas will also help your business with recruiting, expense reporting, training new employees and much more.
 Additionally, by transferring your HR functions to a PEO, you gain access to a large employee base that is grouped together for discounted pricing on benefits and workers comp.
 This lets your HR department become more efficient and also controls cost.